Spandauer SV: A dramatic decline, then the end

 Spandau continued to play as a tier II side in the Regionalliga Berlin until slipping to the Amateurliga Berlin for the 1974–75 season.
 When they returned to second level play the following year they found themselves in the newly established 2.
 Bundesliga Nord.
 Instead of playing against other city teams in the weak Regionalliga Berlin they were pitted against stronger competition from across the north of the country and they went on to suffer through a season as disastrous as Tasmania's turn in the Bundesliga.

-Spandau finished dead last, never once rising from the bottom position, with a record of 2 wins, 4 draws, and 32 losses.
+Spandau finished last, never once rising from the bottom position, with a record of 2 wins, 4 draws, and 32 losses.
 They did not earn their first point until a 15th round 1–1 draw with SG Wattenscheid 09.
 Their first victory did not come until their 23rd round match against Bayer 04 Leverkusen.
 By season's end they had been outscored 33–115.

 The club returned to tier III football in the amateur city league where they would play for the next 23 seasons.
 Financial problems in 1999 led to the club's license being revoked and relegation to the Verbandsliga Berlin (V), from where the club was promoted back to the Oberliga in 2007.
 It dropped as far as the Bezirksliga again but won promotion back to the Landesliga in 2012.

 The club began the 2012–13 Landesliga season with an impressive 11–0 win over BSV Hürriyet-Burgund in which striker Mehmet Aydin, top scorer of the Bezirksliga in the previous season with 30 goals, scored nine goals.
 At the end of that season they finished at 5th place, and the 2013–14 season at 13th.
 However, in April 2014 the club filed for bankruptcy.
 SSV started the 2014–15 season losing all 13 games.
 As a result, the club withdrew its men's senior sides with immediate effect from all playing activities.
 Had the club come out of bankruptcy proceedings and resumed its playing activity, they might have restarted from Kreisliga C in time for the 2015–16 season.
 But the club failed to come out of insolvency, so on 8 December 2014 it was wound up in a Charlottenburg district court, ending its 120-year existence and striking them off the German football clubs' (and the German FA's) register.